-To be eligible for a distinction the student should obtain a minimum of 70% in the discipline at the first attempt and obtain at least 60% in each end semester examinations of the examination of the discipline.
+To be eligible for a distinction the student should obtain a minimum of 75% in the discipline at the first attempt and obtain at least 60% in each component (including continuous assessments) of the examination of the discipline.

 11. Detailed Learning Outcomes